Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

-to obtain the mass-radius ($M-R$) relationship for different choices of $\epsilon$.
-The results are shown in Fig.~(\ref{fig7}).
+The results are shown in Fig.~\ref{fig7}.
 We note that a comparatively stronger decoupling yields a larger mass star.
-It is worth noting that for the assume value of $\epsilon = -0.2$, the EOS becomes significantly softer resulting in a very low surface density as compared to surface density values in other cases.
-Consequently, in the $M-R$ sequences, an incomplete curve is observed for the particular case of $\epsilon = -0.2$ as can be seen in Fig.~(\ref{fig7}).
-Overall, we note that a comparatively stronger decoupling yields a larger mass stars.
+It is worth noting that for the assumed value of $\epsilon = -0.2$, the EOS becomes significantly softer, resulting in a very low surface density compared to other cases.
+Consequently, in the $M-R$ sequences, an incomplete curve is observed for the particular case of $\epsilon = -0.2$ as can be seen in Fig.~\ref{fig7}.
+Overall, we note that a comparatively stronger decoupling yields larger mass stars.
 This is an interesting observation as it demonstrates that gravitational decoupling introduces an additional degree of freedom through the parameter $\epsilon$, enabling finer control over the EOS and the resulting mass-radius profiles than is possible in linear $f(Q)$ gravity alone, which contains only the single gravitational parameter $\beta_{1}$.